 Operating System: Linux

-Furious ISO Mount is a simple, user-friendly Gtk+ interface ISO mounting and burning software that can also check SHA and Md5 sums.
+Furius ISO Mount is a simple, user-friendly Gtk+ interface ISO mounting and burning software that can also check SHA and Md5 sums.
 It’s a very easy-to-use tool that does its job without any issues.
-Besides ISO images, Furious also supports other image formats like BIN, IMG, NRG, and MDF.
+Besides ISO images, Furious also supports other image formats, such as BIN, IMG, NRG, and MDF.
 Its simplicity of use is what sets it apart.
 For instance, it supports drag-and-drop automatic mounting of images.
 It not only allows you to easily retrieve the previously mounted images but also automatically creates a mount point in your home directory.

 Operating System: Linux